top of page

 The BARI seen arriving in the port of Bari, after having departed from Durrës, during the 2014 season, which turned out to be her final one on the line.
 Picture taken by Vassilis Charalampidis and published on www.ferry-site.dk.

 Ahead of the 2015 season, Ventouris Ferries was once again a profitable company, and had managed to beat off competition very effectively against Adria Ferries, while companies like Albanian Ferries ceased operations in late 2014, and ANEK Lines did not return following the summer of 2014.
-However, the Italian company Grandi Navi Veloci planned to make their entry on the Bari-Durrës line with the refitted RHAPSODY (previously the NAPOLÉON BONAPARTE of French company SNCM, which was reformed as Corsica Linea in 2016).
+However, the Italian company Grandi Navi Veloci planned to make their entry on the Bari-Durrës line with the refitted RHAPSODY (previously the NAPOLÉON BONAPARTE of the French company SNCM, which was reformed as Corsica Linea in 2016).
 With the growing demand and the anticipated new competition, Ventouris Ferries bought the large cruiseferry SCANDINAVIA of Polferries (previously the FELICITY of Sealink British Ferries and then the STENA FELICITY of Sealink Stena Line/Stena Sealink Line/Stena Line), which was due to begin service on the Bari-Durrës line as the RIGEL II during the summer of 2015.
 She was therefore reunited with the BARI, after the two ships had previously been fleetmates under the aforementioned companies.
 Upon her introduction on the Bari-Durrës line, she became the new partner of the RIGEL I. The BARI was instead deployed on the Zakynthos-Kefalonia-Igoumenitsa-Corfu-Bari line, thereby marking the return of Ventouris Ferries on the ferry link between Greece and Bari for the first time since 2011 (even though they had performed a similar service in 2013 by chartering the EUROPEAN EXPRESS of NEL Lines).
 With this new service, the BARI operated in Greece and on the Ionian Sea for the first time.
-She notably competed against the BRIDGE of European Seaways (which was previously the MERCEDES DEL MAR of Iscomar, hence a competitor of the BARI during her time as the ISLA DE BOTAFOC in Spain) and against the RED STAR 1 of Red Star Ferries (which later acquired her sister ship, the IBN BATOUTA, or the ex-ST CHRISTOPHER).
+She notably competed against the BRIDGE of European Seaways (which was previously the MERCEDES DEL MAR of Iscomar, hence a competitor of the BARI during her time as the ISLA DE BOTAFOC in Spain) and against the RED STAR 1 of Red Star Ferries (which later acquired her sister ship, namely the IBN BATOUTA, or the ex-ST CHRISTOPHER).
 The BARI was the most successful ship performing the connection between the Ionian Islands and Italy during that year, and Ventouris Ferries was extremely pleased with her performance.
 This ensured that she would continue to serve this line on a seasonal basis, while returning to the Bari-Durrës line during the winter season.

 The BARI seen in Zakynthos during the summer of 2015, in what was her first season connecting Greece and the Ionian Islands with Italy.
 This was the first time that I saw her, and this is my first-ever picture of the famed ferry.